Hamburger menu icon

 The International IgAN Prediction Tool indicates Mark has 12% risk of progression after 5 years.
 However, his biopsy revealed crescents, which are not included in the risk prediction model but have been associated with poor prognosis and more rapid decline in kidney function.1-3,a

-Given Mark’s risk, he was started on optimized supportive care.
+Given Mark’s risk, he was started on supportive care.

 View the International